Mid Atlantic Fishing 2025

 An Avian Flu outbreak in the region affected waterfowl, birds of prey, and other birds.

-Cold stun events in January resulted in regulatory meetings and a potential early season closure of the North Carolina spotted seatrout fishery.
+Cold stun events in January resulted in regulatory meetings and an early season closure of the North Carolina spotted seatrout fishery.

 In February, the North Carolina Wildlife Resources Commission (NCWRC) announced a suspended season for harvesting striped bass by hook-and-line in the Roanoke River Management Area, which runs from March 1 through April 30, 2025.